Beyond $\rho^{2/3}$ Scaling: Microscopic Origins and Multimessengers of High-Density Nuclear Symmetry Energy: Expected breakdown of the scaling at high densities and its microscopic causes

 The tensor force and the resulting SRC/HMT also affect the potential part of nuclear symmetry energy.
 Essentially, all physics issues discussed above are related to the density and momentum dependence of the nucleon isovector potential $U_{\rm{sym},1}(\rho,k)$.
-The underlying physics is the isospin-dependence of nuclear force.
+The underlying physics is the isospin dependence of the nuclear force.
 For example, the Hartree (direct) term of the nucleon isovector potential $U_{\rm{sym},1}(\rho,k)$ at $k_F$ in the interacting Fermi gas model \cite{pre,Xu-tensor} is

 in terms of the isosinglet (T=0) and isotriplet (T=1) NN interactions $V_{T0}(r_{ij})$ and $V_{T1}(r_{ij})$, as well as the corresponding NN correlation functions $f^{T0}(r_{ij})$ and $f^{T1}(r_{ij})$, respectively.
 While $V_{nn}=V_{pp}=V_{np}$ in the T=1 channel due to the charge independence of NN interactions, the $V_{np}$ interactions and the associated NN correlations in the T=1 and T=0 channels are not the same due to the isospin dependence of strong interactions.
 It is well known that the tensor force and the resulting NN SRC in the T=0 channel (thus in SNM) is much stronger than that in the T=1 channel (thus in PNM).
 Consequently, since the symmetry energy is approximately the difference in nucleon specific energy in PNM and SNM, if the short-range repulsive tensor force contribution due to $\rho$ meson exchange at high densities grows faster in SNM than in PNM with increasing density, the $U_{\rm{sym},1}(\rho,k)$ at $k_F$ and the resulting $E_{\rm{sym}}(\rho)$ will decrease as the density increases.
-Therefore, the nucleon isovector potential, the resulting symmetry energy and its slope (Eqs. \ref{FKW} and \ref{Lexp2}), neutron-proton effective mass splitting (Eq. \ref{mnp-src}) and their scattering cross sections are all reflections of the isospin dependence of nuclear forces and correlations.
-However, several features of the SRC, such as its strength, isospin, and density dependence as well as the shape of the resulting HMT are still poorly known \cite{Rios}.
+Therefore, the nucleon isovector potential, the resulting symmetry energy and its slope (Eqs. \ref{FKW} and \ref{Lexp2}), neutron-proton effective mass splitting (Eq. \ref{mnp-src}), and their scattering cross sections are all reflections of the isospin dependence of nuclear forces and correlations.
+However, several features of the SRC, such as its strength, isospin, and density dependence, as well as the shape of the resulting HMT are still poorly known \cite{Rios}.